-How long it takes
+How long will it take?

-Premises Licences become effective on the date requested on your application, or the date granted if this is later.
+- Premises Licences become effective on the date requested on your application, or the date granted if this is later.

 Advertising your application

-•once in a local newspaper within 10 days
+- You need to advertise your application once in a local newspaper within 10 days

-What you need to send to us
+What do you need to send us?

-The completed application form
+- The completed application form

-Documentation showing the applicant's right to work in the UK (only applicable to individual applicants)
+- Documentation showing the applicant's right to work in the UK (only applicable to individual applicants)

-A plan of the premises (at 1:100 scale unless previously otherwise agreed in writing)
+- A plan of the premises (at 1:100 scale unless previously otherwise agreed in writing)

-Payment of the fee (please see the fees list provided in the downloads)
+- Payment of the fee (please see the fees list provided in the downloads)